WoodScene/learngit/readme.txt

-Git is a version contral system.
+Git is a distirbuted version contral system.
 Git is free software.